VUEngine/vuengine.github.io/documentation/user-guide/sound.md

 # Sound

-VUEngine supports two types of sound playback through a common interface: the `Sound` class.
-A **SoundSpec** specifies, among other properties, a list of `SoundTrack`s to play:
+VUEngine supports two types of sound playback through a common interface: the [Sound](/documentation/api/class-sound/) class.
+A [SoundSpec](/documentation/api/struct-sound-spec/) specifies, among other properties, a list of [SoundTrack](/documentation/api/class-sound-track/) to play:

 ```cpp
 SoundTrackROMSpec* const MenuSongSoundTracks[] =